 - 1. Reports of all discussions and agreements with communities, federal and territorial governments related to collaborative monitoring and adaptive management of impacts of the project on the environment; - 2.
-A list all of its existing monitoring and management plans, identifying - a. where they are being adopted as commitments for the revised Prairie Creek Mine, and - b. where they are being altered/strengthened in light of changing circumstances or advances in best practice of environmental management.
+A list all of its existing monitoring and management plans, identifying - a. where they are being adopted as commitments for the revised Prairie Creek Mine; - b. addressing previous comments expressed by interested parties about the adequacy of the plans; and - c. where they are being strengthened or otherwise altered in light of changing circumstances or advances in best practice of environmental management (the developer will cite any specific best management plan being adopted).